 The Central Laser Facility provides a broad spectrum of laser facilities, from high intensity laser systems to ultra-fast sources and laser microscopy techniques.
-Underpinning the laser facilities are enabling capabilities, from computational plasma physics to target micro-fabrication and laser tweezers.
+Underpinning the laser facilities are enabling capabilities, from computational plasma physics to target micro-fabrication and engineering.

 Artemis is the CLF's facility for ultrafast XUV science.
-Experiments on Artemis investigate ultra-fast electron dynamics in condensed matter and gas-phase molecules.
+Experiments on Artemis use high harmonics to investigate ultra-fast electron dynamics in condensed matter and gas-phase molecules, and for coherent lensless imaging.

 Gemini is a high power, ultra-short pulse laser system delivering dual beams of 15 J, 30 fs laser pulses, at a rate of one shot every 20 seconds, focused to intensities in excess of 1021 W cm-2.